 What is LinkedIn retargeting, and should you care?
 Yes, if you want more B2B leads, sales, and influence.

 In most cases, the hardest thing business owners face with marketing is finding (and keeping) new customers.
+Every small company feels it, from independent consultants to franchisees.
 But what if I told you that you are already in possession of both a shortcut through the static and a gold mine of potential new customers that you haven’t tapped yet?